 It’s amazing how your palate changes as you grow older.
-In college, my best friend reintroduced me to kimchi, and I fell in serious love.
+In college, my best friend reintroduced me to kimchi.
 I distinctly remember her words in response to my obvious avoidance of it during our first Korean meal together: “Dude, how do you not like kimchi?”
 I innocently shrugged as visions of pungent, wilted cabbage ruining my beloved cookies ran through my head.
-However, after taking a few bites, I began to realize what I’d been missing out on.
-The ingredients are bold, yet so basic: Napa cabbage, ginger, garlic, scallions, and red pepper flakes in a well-seasoned brine.
-Healthy and flavorful.
-But the fact that it’s fermented, the fact that it has a spicy kick, threw me off.
+Yet, after taking a few bites, I began to realize what I’d been missing out on.
+I loved cabbage, loved garlic, and was just starting to develop a fondness for spicy foods.
+The ingredients of napa cabbage, ginger, garlic, scallions, and red pepper flakes are soaked in a simple brine and left to ferment.
+Basically, kimchi is a cabbage, garlic, and spicy food lovers dream.

 - 2 scallions, chopped

 - Prep the salad: Shred the Brussels sprouts using your method of choice.
 Place them in a large salad bowl.
 Add in the bacon bits, green onion and shredded Parmesan cheese.

 - Make the dressing: Whisk all the ingredients together in a bowl or shake in a jar.